 4. Avoiding Confrontation

 When was the last time you asked your loved one to drink less, mentioned the shrinking bank account, or questioned why they spend so much time online?
-Silence is a form of permission; it can also be twisted into a sense of approval.
-You need to give them a reality check.
+Silence is a form of permission; a person can twist it into approval.
+You need to give them a reality check instead of enabling addiction.
 It’s a daunting task, but it will only become more difficult as time goes on.

 5. Not Following Through on Consequences or Plans